 Windows receives keyboard input in the form of messages.
 A physical key press can generate both a keystroke message and a character.
-Keystrokes represent the physical keypress and characters represent the display symbol or glyphs generated as a result of the keypress.
-Not every keystroke will generate a character.
+Keystrokes represent the physical key press, while characters represent the display symbols or glyphs generated as a result of that key press.
+Not every keystroke generates a character.

 Keystroke Messages

-The WM_SYSKEYDOWN and WM_SYSKEYUP message is generated when the user presses the F10 key (menu bar) or holds down the ALT key and then presses another key.
-It also occurs when no window currently has the keyboard input focus with the message sent to the active window.
+The WM_SYSKEYDOWN and WM_SYSKEYUP messages are generated when the user presses the F10 key (which activates the menu bar) or holds down the ALT key while pressing another key.
+These messages can also occur when no window currently has keyboard input focus, in which case the message is sent to the active window.

-The WM_SYSKEYDOWN and WM_SYSKEYUP messages are usually processed by the Windows system and not by Windows applications.
-Since improperly handling system keystroke messages can result in unpredictable behaviour the WM_KEYDOWN and WM_KEYUP are the mouse messages of most interest to the developer.
+The WM_SYSKEYDOWN and WM_SYSKEYUP messages are usually processed by the Windows system rather than by application programs.
+Because improperly handling system keystroke messages can result in unpredictable behavior, the WM_KEYDOWN and WM_KEYUP messages are generally the keyboard messages of most interest to developers.

 Character Messages